ksyx/go-shortlink/README.md

 capable of generating short links for you.

 ## Installation
 This tool is written in Go (ironically) and can be easily installed and started with the following commands.

 ```
+# git clone
+make # You may need to install dependencies in this step
+# modify head part of web/web.go to fill in azure app info
+cd cmd/go
-GOPATH=`pwd` go install github.com/kellegous/go
+go build
-bin/go
+./go
 ```

+Rerun `make` with working directory the project root again after any change in `web/assets` and rerun `go build` again after any change of go files.

 By default, the service will put all of its data in the directory `data` and will listen to requests on the port `8067`.
 Both of these, however, are easily configured